mugetsu/stickish/README.md

 Instagram Sticky Header for Web

-##Basic Usage:
+## Basic Usage:

-'.sticky' are the target elements you want to behave like instagram sticky headers.
+`.sticky` are the target elements you want to behave like instagram sticky headers.

 ```javascript
 $(document).ready(function() {